mdfw/PubNubDucks/WORKSHOP-BLOG.md

 ![demo keyset](workshop-images/demo-keyset.png)

 We won't be using the Secret Key in this workshop.
-Use the Secret Key when adding authentication using our [PubNub Access Module](https://www.pubnub.com/developers/tech/security/access-manager/).
+Use the Secret Key when adding authentication using the [PubNub Access Module](https://www.pubnub.com/developers/tech/security/access-manager/).

 Open `js/pubnub-keys.js` and make the following replacements: